 Soft and lightweight fabric that works well for perfect for loose garments.

 Linen (for warm weather), denim (most common choice), flannel and wool are some of the best options.

 Any type of cotton fabric, rayon challis, double gauze, knit, silk, chambray, linen, and flannel (for shirts and blouses with less drape).

 Cotton lawn, rayon challis, denim, knit, and linen.

 Cotton voile, cotton lawn, rayon challis, double gauze, knit, silk, satin, linen, and wool (particularly winter clothes).

 Seeking advice from professionals in factories that make clothes is advisable for choosing the fabric you will use for your garment or product.
+You can also just google for the sub-categories to narrow down the options.
 The list of fabric options above is only a basic overview and there are more sub-categories for each type of fabric.
-If you are a small batch clothing manufacturer, you would not have the luxury of time to get to know them all.
-Simply seek for professional advice and at the same time learn from the industry as you move forward.
+If you are a small batch clothing manufacturer, simply seek for professional advice and at the same time learn from industry examples as you move forward.